samsepoil1211/Vicidial-scratch-install/README.md

-For those of you who don't know who I am, I am carpenox from the ViciDial forums and as most people can confirm, I help out of the goodness of my heart to our community.
-I want us all to succeed together!
-With that being said, If my knowledge base or my github has helped you or your business, please feel free to donate to help me keep the help going.

-# AI AMD - We also offer AI Driven Answering Machine Detection(AMD) available, email info@cyburdial.com for more info.

-# www.dialer.one for our full knowledge base
+Hi, I’m Debjit — a developer at Beltalk Technology and a cybersecurity engineer.
+I contribute to the ViciDial community because I genuinely want to see everyone grow and succeed.
+If any of my work — whether through the forums, GitHub, or direct help — has made a difference for you or your business, feel free to support my efforts.
+Your support helps me continue sharing tools, fixes, and solutions with the community.
+Let’s build a stronger ecosystem together!

-# Need help?
-Hit me up on Skype: live:carpenox_3
+# Need help? hit me on my whatsapp : +91 9477233566
-# Have I helped you?
-Please feel free to donate here: https://www.paypal.me/TheDialerOne

 # VICIDIAL INSTALLATION SCRIPTS (Default is Eastern Time Zone US)
 # Centos, Rocky and AlmaLinux Vicidial Install pre_requisites